-The widescreen 16:9 lineup features an HDMI connection and incorporates a one-chip video processor that integrates a 3D digital comb filter with a motion adaptive I/P converter.
-Also added is Sony's “Panel Driver” technology, which is said to improve picture contrast and detail while reducing video noise and image blur during fast action scenes.
+The widescreen 16:9 lineup features an high-definition multimedia interface (HDMI) connection and incorporates a one-chip video processor that integrates a 3D digital comb filter with a motion adaptive I/P converter.
+Also added is Sony’s “Panel Driver” technology, which is said to improve picture contrast and detail while reducing video noise and image blur during fast action scenes.

 A new LightSensor system included in the new panels allows brightness to be automatically adjusted as the lighting in a room changes, with minimal loss of contrast or color fidelity.

 The body design includes a thin, sleek look with a tilt and swivel tabletop stand for flexible viewing angles.
 The new models feature six sets of A/V inputs, three composite and S-Video pairs, one component, one PC and one HDMI.